dansmyers/TheoreticalFoundationsOfCS/Sprint-2-Automata/RegEx_Lab.md

 - `[^a-z]` is the set of all characters *except* the lowercase letters

 This is tricky!
-The `^` symbol has two different meanings depending on how you use it. *Outside* the square braces it signifies the beginning of the line; *inside* the braces it represents the
+The `^` symbol has two different meanings depending on how you use it. *Outside* the square braces it signifies the beginning of the line; *inside* the braces it represents an excluded character set.

 Find all the words that contain characters other than a normal lowercase or uppercase letter: